-the right-of-use asset is measured by applying cost model i.e. right-of-use asset at cost less accumulated amortisation 8 Co and sumulative impairment, if any.
-The right-of-use asset is amortised, using the straight-line method over the period 140 Res: A from the commencement date to the end of the lease term or useful life of the underlying asset whichever is earlier.
+The right-of-use asset is measured by applying cost model i.e. right-of-use asset at cost less accumulated amortisation and cumulative impairment, if any.
+The right-of-use asset is amortised, using the straight-line method over the period of lease, from the commencement date to the end of the lease term or useful life of the underlying asset whichever is earlier.
 Carrying amount of lease liability is increased by interest on lease liability and reduced by lease payments made.